NFL Referee Salary: NFL referees play a crucial role in every game, but how much do they earn? Here’s a look at NFL referee’s salary.

 NFL Referees During COVID-19

-The NFL was very generous amidst the COVID-19 pandemic.
+The NFL was very generous amidst the COVID-19 pandemic last season.
 Obviously with all the dangers of the virus, many officials didn’t feel comfortable participating, but the NFL made sure they were accommodated for.

 NFL referees could opt for a $30,000 stipend according to a parliamentary agreement between the league and NFL Referees Association.